Harika Bonthu — Published On June 24, 2021

 Optical Character Recognition (OCR)

-Optical Character Recognition (OCR) is a technique of reading or grabbing text from printed or scanned photos, handwritten images and convert them into a digital format that can be editable and searchable.
+Optical Character Recognition (OCR) is a technique to extract text from printed or scanned photos, handwritten text images and convert them into a digital format that can be editable and searchable.

 OCR has plenty of applications in today’s business.
 A few of them are listed below: